Quick Summary: Brooklyn Medical Malpractice Information

 • Settlement vs. Trial: Settlements are common when insurers’ internal reviews identify a breach in the provider’s standard of care.
 The amount awarded in settlements or jury verdicts is significantly influenced by injury severity.
 Jury verdicts in medical malpractice cases can sometimes exceed $1 million.

 • Publicity and Litigation Costs: Cases that attract considerable public attention or are expected to incur high litigation expenses may prompt insurers and employers to settle to avoid the spotlight or reduce costs.
-Professional legal firms specializing in personal injury can utilize their expertise to ensure responsible parties provide fair compensation.
+Professional legal firms handling personal injury matters can utilize their experience to help ensure responsible parties provide fair compensation.

 What Steps Do I Need to Take After a Medical Malpractice Incident?